raphaelpreston/KnotTheory/README.md

 - probably would have been easier to represent each edge from a vertex to another as a distinct "arc", even if the crossing is an "i".
 Then have a function to compute the "names" of the arcs on the fly.
+- tough to figure out incoming dir for unknots or loops, there is background that you need about knots

 ## Credit:
 # StackOverflow